 It’s possible that as a result of lockdowns and learning from home, we may have spent the past couple years being more sedentary than we would like—especially as families.
 It’s the perfect time to get moving and to encourage healthy physical development in your children.

 When children grow, it’s a process, a gradual move from one developmental stage to the next.
 For example, you must walk before you can run.
 Physical development refers to a child’s ability to move, coordinate, and control their body in two categories: gross and fine motor skills.

-Gross motor skills refer to controlling large parts of the body; arms and legs.
-Fine motor skills refer to coordinating small body parts, hands and fingers.
+Gross motor skills means controlling large parts of the body, such as arms and legs.
+Fine motor skills means the coordination of small body parts, such as hands and fingers.
 Parents can foster healthy growth by providing opportunities to practice new skills as well as promoting healthy eating habits during these important childhood years.

-Parents can serve as role models by introducing new foods in a persistent but non-coercive fashion.
-Studies show that repeated exposure is most critical during the early years of life and that it can take five to ten exposures to a new food for a child to accept it.
+Introduce New Foods: Parents serve as role models by introducing new foods in a persistent but non-coercive fashion.
+Studies show that repeated exposure is most critical during the early years of life and that it can take five to 10 exposures to a new food for a child to accept it.

 Prepare Smaller Portions: In addition, parents should also consider serving smaller portion sizes, encouraging children to stop eating when they feel full, and avoid using food as a reward.

 Stock Healthy Food: Parents also should stock their homes with healthy products, particularly fruits and vegetables, to encourage their children to choose them as snacks.

 Remember when introducing physical activities or healthy foods, it’s essential that parents present them in a positive, cheerful way.
 Of course, you’re never too young (or too old) to commit to health and nutrition.
 It all starts with one small step.

 What will be your first step toward a healthier lifestyle?